 MG: Also, if you know of examples you feel where proprietorial systems are being challenged positively (or negatively). let me know.

-GL: Well, I think our app project Mirawarri from last year does this to a certain extent; it is about providing fun/accessible/pop-y digital culture tools that our outside of the closed North American system of platforms like Snapchat and Instagram filters.
+GL: Well, I think our app project Mirawarri from last year does this to a certain extent; it is about providing fun/accessible/pop-y digital culture tools that are outside of the closed North American system of platforms like, Snapchat and Instagram, filters.
 It presents a possibility to engage with digital culture through a completely different cultural lens.
 Examples of how it’s being used: https://www.instagram.com/mirawarri/

 Also I’m working on a project at the moment with Owen Mundy and Joelle Dietrick called Tally, which is a browser extension in the form of a game that basically educates players, in a fun, gamified way, about how and when their on-line activities are being tracked in the background for marketing purposes.

 AR: However, new technologies such as the more recent iterations of VR are largely owned by private corporations.
 Whilst these technologies are accessible int terms of how they can be used and developed on/with, there is the danger that by giving them so much power and investing so heavily in their way of doing VR/AR we will allow them to dominate our work flows and dictate how, what, where, and when we create.